 Best monitor for CS:GO: BenQ XL2430T

-The BenQ XL2420T is the most used monitor in the pro scene right now.
+The BenQ XL2411Z is the most used monitor in the pro scene right now.
 However, we recommend their more recent product, the BenQ XL2430T.
 Both are very similar in build quality and differ mostly in their stand.

 The other options might be far behind regarding how many pros use them, but that certainly doesn’t mean they are lacking in quality.
 The ASUS VG248QE and the VIEWSONIC XG2401 are equally great options.
 They are a bit more affordable and feature similar picture quality, though they fall behind a bit when it comes to build quality and overall finish.

 The BenQ monitors are definitely the way to go in terms of build quality.
-If you only care about the image on your screen (like us), you can definitely consider the alternatives listed below.
+If you only care about the image on your screen (like us), you can definitely consider the alternatives listed above.

 Most used monitor